vesuxyz/docs/docs/curators/vaults/index.md

 ## Vault listing

-Vesu Vaults is a permissionless protocol and allows anyone to set up and curate yield strategies.
-However, for quality and security reasons, Vesu Vaults need to go through a listing process in order to be included on the Vesu website.
-This process is currently manual and involves the following steps:
+Vesu Vaults are permissionless, anyone can deploy a strategy.
+But to get your vault featured on the main app (and gain visibility), it needs to go through a short review process.
+Here’s how listing currently works:

 1. Collect and review curator information
 2. Collect and review strategy information